xlladdins/xll/docs/Excel4MacrosQ-S.md

 </tbody>
 </table>

-Value\_type    is a number specifying which types of constants or formulas you want to select.
+Value\_type&nbsp;&nbsp;&nbsp;&nbsp;is a number specifying which types of constants or formulas you want to select.
 Value\_type is available only when type\_num is 2 or 3.

 <table>
 <tbody>